2019-2020 LHS SCIENCE TEAMS

 Practices model the actual competition, which consists of buzzer rounds (toss-up and bonus questions) and team challenge questions.
 A correct answer for a toss-up question from an individual student earns a bonus question for the team.
 Team challenge questions are completed between the two buzzer rounds.
 The overall competition is in round-robin format for the morning of competition, followed by single- or double-elimination in the afternoon rounds to determine the final outcome.

 Team members are expected to write study questions and attend practices each week.
 The team is student-led, with team captains taking responsibility for organizing practices, communicating with team members, etc. Please visit nosb.org for more information about the National Ocean Sciences Bowl.
-Janice Compton and Dr. Kari Darling are team coaches.
+Dr. Kari Darling is the team coach.

 EnvironthonThe Envirothon is America's leading natural resource education program for high school students.
 Teams, comprised of 7-10 students, represent their school or organization in a statewide competition during the second week of May.
 The competition tests student knowledge of aquatics, forestry, soils, wildlife and current environmental issues in both a theoretical and hands-on manner.